cloudant/CDTDatastore/doc/query.md

 ### Executing queries

-To find documents matching a query, use the `CDTQIndexManager` objects `-find:` function.
+To find documents matching a query, use the `-find:` method.
 Use the returned object's `-enumerateObjectsUsingBlock:` method to iterate over the results:

 ```objc
 CDTQResultSet *result = [ds find:query];